 HOPE not hate uses cookies to collect information and give you a more personalised experience on our site.
 You can find more information in our privacy policy.
 To agree to this, please click accept.

-The UK Independence Party, better known as UKIP, is a far-right party that played a leading role in pushing for the UK to leave the European Union.
-Founded in 1993 as a single-issue Eurosceptic campaign group, the party began to perform well in local and national elections under the leadership of Nigel Farage, and it was UKIP’s growing popularity in the years leading up to the 2015 general election that prompted then-Prime Minister David Cameron to promise a referendum on the UK’s membership of the EU if given another term.
+The UK Independence Party (UKIP) is a far-right party that played a leading role in pushing for the UK to leave the European Union.
+Founded in 1993 as a single-issue Eurosceptic campaign group, the party began to perform well in local and national elections under the leadership of Nigel Farage.
+It was UKIP’s increasing popularity in the years leading up to the 2015 general election that prompted then-Prime Minister David Cameron to promise a referendum on the UK’s membership of the EU if given another term.

 State of HATE 2025: Reform Rising and Racist Riots is your essential guide to the far-right threat—and how we stop it.
 View the full report today.